Minister (diplomatic rank)

-An envoy extraordinary and minister plenipotentiary, usually known as a minister, was a diplomatic head of mission who was ranked below ambassador.
+An envoy extraordinary and minister plenipotentiary, commonly known as a minister, is a diplomatic rank.
+In matters of diplomatic rank precedence, a minister ranked below an ambassador.
+A minister is a diplomat of the second class who had plenipotentiary powers, the full authority to represent their government.
+However, unlike ambassadors, ministers did not serve as the personal representative of their country's head of state.

+Formerly as the head of a diplomatic mission

 A diplomatic mission headed by an envoy was known as a legation rather than an embassy.
-Under the system of diplomatic ranks established by the Congress of Vienna (1815), an envoy was a diplomat of the second class who had plenipotentiary powers, i.e., full authority to represent the government.
-However, envoys did not serve as the personal representative of their country's head of state.

 On the afternoon of 8 March 1938, Walter Stucki, the designated Envoy of the Swiss Confederation to France (right), and the French Foreign Minister Yvon Delbos met for talks in Delbos' office at the Ministry for Foreign Affairs.

 Until the first decades of the 20th century, most diplomatic missions were legations headed by diplomats of the envoy rank.
 Ambassadors were only exchanged between great powers, close allies, and related monarchies.

 After World War II it was no longer considered acceptable to treat some nations as inferior to others, given the United Nations doctrine of equality of sovereign states.
 The rank of envoy gradually became obsolete as countries upgraded their relations to the ambassadorial rank.
 The envoy rank still existed in 1961, when the Vienna Convention on Diplomatic Relations was signed, but it did not outlive the decade.
 The last remaining American legations, in the Warsaw Pact countries of Bulgaria and Hungary, were upgraded to embassies in 1966.

-The last envoy and legation in the world were the Swedish minister to South Africa, Ingemar Stjernberg, and the Swedish legation in Pretoria, which was upgraded to the level of Ambassador Extraordinary and Plenipotentiary on 1 November 1993.
+The last minister's legation in the world was the Swedish legation in Pretoria, led by the Swedish minister to South Africa, Ingemar Stjernberg.
+The minster and legation were respectively upgraded to the level of Ambassador Extraordinary and Plenipotentiary and the level of Embassy on 1 November 1993.

-Other usages of the title

-Ancient Greece

-The role of presbys, commonly translated as "envoy", was a kind of temporary, ad hoc ambassador with highly circumscribed powers, sent from one Greek polis to another to negotiate the resolution of a single, particular issue.

-Popular parlance

-In popular parlance, an envoy can mean a diplomat of any rank.
-Moreover, the rank of envoy should not be confused with the position of Special Envoy, which is a relatively modern invention, appointed for a specific purpose rather than for bilateral diplomacy, and may be held by a person of any diplomatic rank or none (though usually held by an ambassador).

-Kingdom of the Netherlands

-The minister plenipotentiary (gevolmachtigd minister) represents the Caribbean countries of Aruba, Curaçao and Sint Maarten in the Netherlands, where they form part of the Council of Ministers of the Kingdom.